MA in Journalism

 The program leading to the MA degree is designed to accommodate several objectives, including: comprehensive professional preparation for careers in the news media, mass communications and strategic communication; expansion of previous professional preparation and experience (e.g. newspaper editing) into a new area (e.g. broadcasting reporting); comprehensive academic preparation for careers in journalism and strategic communication teaching and research; and combinations of the three.

 Students choose from more than 20 program models, covering the full range of skills and media of journalism and strategic communication.
-Because the faculty periodically updates these models, students should visit the school’s Web site for the latest details.
+Because the faculty periodically update these models, students should visit the school’s Web site for the latest details.
 In addition to the course work in any model, students complete either a thesis or a professional project.
 Students who make progress on the degree requirements and maintain at least a B average each semester are considered to be in good standing.

 Accelerated Bachelor to Master Program